A note on the $8\pi$ problem of J\"ager-Luckhaus system: Introduction

 This paper is organized as follows.
 In Section \ref{sec: preliminary}, we introduce some preliminaries.
-Section~\ref{sec: exclusion of blowup} is devoted to the proof of Theorem \ref{thm: global wellposedness}.
-We present an alternative proof of uniqueness of radial stationary solutions of the system \eqref{sys: JL} with (sub)critical mass in Section~\ref{sec: uniquenss of radial stationary solutions with (sub)critical mass}, and thereby give a self-contained proof of Corollary~\ref{cor: long-time behaviors}.
+Section~\ref{sec: exclusion of blowup} is devoted to global boundedness of solutions to the system \eqref{sys: JL}.
+We present an alternative proof of uniqueness of radially symmetric stationary solutions to the system \eqref{sys: JL} with (sub)critical mass in Section~\ref{sec: uniquenss and stability of ss}.
+We finish the proof of Theorem~\ref{thm: global wellposedness} by offering the exponential convergence.